 The term smart-casual defines an informal Western dress code that is generally casual but with some proper and smart attire components.

-Smart casual attire is a blend of trendy and aesthetic look, often ambiguous, but with a lot of sense and style.
+Smart casual attire is a blend of trendy and aesthetic looks, often ambiguous but with a lot of sense and style.

 Today’s clothing choices are more versatile than they have ever been, and the casual look allows you to create your style.